Open-MRV/tutorials/docs/qgis.md

 To start, we will need to define a new shapefile layer.

 1. Select *Layer* -> *Create Layer* -> *New Shapefile Layer...*.
-2. Choose a filename to save your training data (in the example below I use the name 'training_data_colombia_v1.shp'
+2. Choose a filename to save your training data (in the example below I use the name 'training_data_colombia_v1.shp'.
+Choose a folder to save it in that you can easily access and remember.
 3. For *Geometry type* choose *Point*.
 4. Choose EPSG:4326 - WGS 84 for the projection.
 5. Delete the 'id' field by selecting it in the *Fields List* and selecting *Remove Field*.
 6. Add a new field of type *Whole number* named 'class' by selecting *Add to fields list*.
+The *Length* of the field corresponds to the number of characters you can input, and the *Precision* is the number of digits.
+Choose atleast 2 for the field length.
+Since the type is *Whole number* we do not need to worry about precision.

 Your panel should look like this:

 ![](figures/m1.2/m1.2.1/new_shapefile.JPG)

+Click *Ok* and you should see that a new layer is added to the 'Layers' panel on the left of the screen.
+We will add to this layer in creating the training data.

 ### 3.3 Load baselayers